wachidsusilo/Json/README.md

 ```

 ### Retrieving Elements from a Json Object
-To get the value, you can cast it or just assign it to an existing variable.
+Retrieving element is very easy, you can cast it or just assign it to an existing variable.
+If such element doesn't exist, a new element with the provided key will be created.
+Those newly created elements will contain value `null`.
 ```c++
 //Assign elements to the existing variable
 String    value   = json["key"];